 Emeralds are one of the most expensive gemstones in the world when they high quality.
 The price of emeralds is determined by a variety of factors, including the size, color, clarity, and cut of the stone.
 The most valuable emeralds are those that are deep green in color, with few inclusions and a symmetrical cut.

 The price of emeralds can vary greatly depending on their quality.
 Low-quality emeralds can be purchased for as little as $10 per carat, while high-quality stones can fetch prices of $10,000 or more per carat.
 The most expensive emerald ever sold was a 18.04 carat stone that was auctioned off for $5.5 million in 2011.
 Out of the 5 diamond alternatives we have listed, this is the most fragile stone.
 It needs to be cared for more than a diamond.

 Despite their high price, emeralds remain a popular choice for jewelry.
 They are often used in engagement rings and other special occasion pieces.
 Whether you are looking to invest in a high-quality stone or simply add a touch of elegance to your jewelry collection, emeralds are a timeless choice that will never go out of style.

 Give Us A Chance!

-Click HERE to learn more about custom jewelry, to see our work, or to contact us about diamond alternatives.
+You can view our portfolio of custom engagement rings or custom pendants to look for ideas.
+Or you can contact us with your own idea for diamond alternatives or custom jewelry.
 Why waste your time at the big box stores with ring and stones that everyone has?
 We can make exactly what you want and many times, for less than the retail stores.
 You will also have far more options to choose from as we make everything to order.